-&lt;sup>1Energy and ecological transition.
+Energy and ecological transition.

 How?

 The exercise of voting rights associated with the securities held by Ircantec is assured by the asset management companies in accordance with Ircantec's Voting Policy and Voting Rules, for all equity stocks held in the portfolio.